European Energy Metals expands lithium exploration in Finland

 The South African mining group, which is investing as much as €600 million in partnership with the Finnish Minerals Group on building the mining complex, is eyeing first production in the second half of 2025.

-European Energy noted that its concessions are within 1 km of some of the known lithium-rich spodumene-pegmatite deposits at Keliber, and also within 1 km from Sibanye’s proposed spodumene concentrator plant.
+European Energy Metals noted that its concessions are within 1 km of some of the known lithium-rich spodumene-pegmatite deposits at Keliber, and also within 1 km of Sibanye’s proposed spodumene concentrator plant.

 At present, the company is conducting a field program on its concessions to identify targets to drill later this year.
 The program serves as a follow-up on the 2023 exploration program, during which its team identified multiple occurrences of lithium-bearing pegmatite mineralization at the Nabba licence.
 The highlight was the discovery of the Kyrola prospect, an 850m long by 110m wide spodumene-bearing pegmatite boulder field where rock chip grab samples assayed up to 3.84% Li2O.

-“The expansion of our exploration licences allowed for more significant exploration to test and define the subsurface extent of widespread mineralization identified on surface,” stated Jeremy Poirier, European Energy Metals’ CEO.
+“The expansion of our exploration licences allowed for more significant exploration to test and define the subsurface extent of widespread mineralization identified on surface,” CEO Jeremy Poirier said in a news release.